wiktor0072/js-projekt/README.md

 - made changes can be undone or redone
 - all the edit functionalities won't be available until the image is loaded

-In order to run the app, invoke main.py file as a script.
+In order to run the app, invoke main.py file as a script. (python main.py)

+Required modules: PySide6, Pillow